-Industry placement students are not entitled to a salary because the placement is part of a course of further education, in line with the National Minimum Wage in 2021.
+Industry placement students are not entitled to a salary because the placement is part of a further education course.
 There is no legal requirement or expectation that students will be paid.

 However, you can pay students if you want to.
-The goal is to help as many students and employers as possible to benefit from industry placements and to prevent students facing any avoidable costs.
+The goal is, to help as many students and employers as possible to benefit from industry placements, and to prevent students from facing any avoidable costs.

-You can choose to pay students a wage, and you can also pay bonuses and attendance allowances to cover the student’s travel and subsistence costs.
+You can choose to pay students a wage.
+You can also pay bonuses and attendance allowances to cover travel and other costs.

-This article lays out the different types of payments you can make and potential reasons for each.
-The school or college can advise you about all of this and tell you what payments other employers are making.
+Here's a list of the different types of payments you can make, and the potential reasons for each.
+Your provider can advise you about all of this, and tell you what payments other employers are making.

 Types of payment

 - Motivates the student to work hard and to deliver

 - Recognises the contribution made by the student to the business

 - Differentiates students from volunteers

 - Avoids negative effects on your reputation as a good employer which may result from unpaid work